A global lifestyle brand out of Africa, based in Kenya. We’re empowering lives through each product made!

 We are on a path to be financially self-sufficient by 2021.

-Today we operate three non-profit enterprises.
+Today we operate three social enterprises.
 Café Ubuntu offers visitors the most memorable casual dining experience in the Great Rift Valley, on the road from Nairobi to the Maasai Mara.
 Our bottled water, the first social-impact water in Kenya, comes from a naturally healthy forest spring.
 And our shoes and other products are sold internationally and have earned the support of Jimmy Kimmel, Kerri Walsh Jennings, and others.